searchspring/snap/packages/snap-preact-components/src/components/Molecules/Slideout/readme.md

 ```

 ### children
-The children provided to the component is what will be displayed within the slideout.
+The children provided to the component will be displayed within the slideout.

 ```jsx
 <Slideout active={true}>